Grow your ceramics practice here

 3 communal wheels

-1 slab roller
+slab roller

-1 extruder
+hand extruder

-1 slop sink
+slop sink

 -

-The studio has a capacity for 16 members.
+The studio has capacity for 16 members.

 -